 Close to this center is a garden that displays all the plants and food mentioned in the Quran.
-Displays are beautiful and in the garden, we could catch some birds jumping around.
+Displays are beautiful.
+In the garden, we could catch some birds jumping around.

 Sharjah Classic Cars Museum

 Towards the exit, you can sit in one of the cars and pose with it.
-Rest others, you must admire from a distance.
+Rest of the others, you must admire from a distance.

 Sharjah Art Museum

-Do you still have the appetite left for more Museums in Sharjah – see the website of museums Department of Sharjah for online collections?
+Do you still have the appetite left for more museums in Sharjah?
+See the website of their museum’s department for online collections?

 Recommend you read following travel blog on Sharjah.